fsprojects/fsharp-ai-tools/README.md

-# TensorFlow.FSharp API + Differentiable F#, executing using TensorFlow
+# Differentiable F#, executing using TensorFlow

 The repo contains: